Dr. Rebecca McLelland-Crawley, NBCT

 PRISM is the enrichment program for middle-level students in WWP.
 Just as a prism refracts white light into its component wavelengths, the PRISM Program offers several different paths:

 Students best suited for PRISM are those who want to do more; are interested in what the program has to offer; are able to meet deadlines; and already possess excellent thinking and reading/writing skills (see examples listed below).
+In PRISM, we operate in the higher order thinking skills arena the majority of the time.

 Thinking skills: creative, critical, logical, problem-solving, & historical